Generic Name: dalteparin (DAL te PAR in)

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using dalteparin and call your doctor at once if you have a serious side effect such as:
+Stop using dalteparin and call your doctor at once if you have:

 unusual bleeding (nose, mouth, vagina, or rectum), bleeding from wounds or needle injections, any bleeding that will not stop;

 easy bruising, purple or red pinpoint spots under your skin;

 pale skin, feeling light-headed or short of breath, rapid heart rate, trouble concentrating;